wxcctechsummit/holcct2108/livelabs/Exercise3Analyzer.md

 * [Analyzer](https://analyzer.wxcc-us1.cisco.com/analyzer/home)

 # Introduction
+### New video will be needed
 <iframe width="560" height="315" src="https://www.youtube.com/embed/453BlLMFetU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Lab Objective

-This lab is designed to give you basic understanding of Analyzer, user interface features , how execute stock reports and use them to create custom reports per your need.

-We will also be creating two new reports (one for Call and one for agent) to capture relevent information and then will use these reports in a dashboard, while doing this we will learns about capabilities and features you can use to capture the required insights.
+This lab is designed to dig deeper into the capabilities of creating new reports in Analyzer.
+The user will create historical, realtime and interval reports.
+Although this lab is not exhaustive it does give the user a better understanding of how creating reports in Analyzer can be done quickly and effeciently.

 ## Pre-requisite